auremoser/ams-maps-17/workshop.md

 **DATA IMPORT**

-Let's say I import the 50 state polygons from the CartoDB Data Library.
-I navigate to Datasets > Data Library and search for states:
+Let's say I import the Netherlandish provinces polygons, those are available in the `data/` folder of with workshop repo: `n-provinces.geojson`.

+You can also navigate to the Data Library in Carto and find some prefab datasets that you can fork into your account: Datasets > Data Library.

 ![Data Library](https://raw.githubusercontent.com/auremoser/ipam-16/master/img/library.png)

-It gives me a table I can fork called `ne_50m_admin_1_states`.

 **CUSTOMIZING UI + CARTOCSS**